mmesoai/Omarim-AI/OMARIM_AI_SYSTEM_ARCHITECTURE.md

 - **Underlying AI:**
     - `findTrendingProducts`: Finds a single trending product, a potential (fictional) supplier, and a marketing angle.
     - `generateProductCampaign`: Takes product details and generates a full marketing campaign, including social posts, an AI-generated image, and a video concept.
+- **Integrations:** Designed to connect with e-commerce platforms like Shopify, WooCommerce, and print-on-demand services like Printify.
 - **Outputs:** A complete marketing campaign for a new product, ready for review and launch.

 ---